gmponos/gmponos/README.md

 In short words noone is born knowning something.
 We all have seen reactions towards others

-> Wow.. you don't know what facebook is?
+> Wow.. you don't know what facebook is? :scream:

 Something that is known for you is unknown for many others.
 You learn a new thing everyday.